epgmedia/epgmediallc/wp-content/plugins/wp-file-upload/readme.txt

 = 1.4 =
 * Added option to attach uploaded file to notification email.
-* Added option to customize message on successfull upload (variables %filename% and %filepath% can be used).
+* Added option to customize message on successful upload (variables %filename% and %filepath% can be used).
-* Added option to customize color of message on successfull upload.
+* Added option to customize color of message on successful upload.
 * "C:\fakepath\" problem resolved.
 * warning message about function create_directory() resolved.
 * css enhancements for compatibility with more themes.